-When making radiance or irradiance measurements in the ocean, it is sometimes hard to verify that energy is being conserved.
+When making or computing radiance or irradiance measurements in the ocean, it is sometimes hard to verify that energy is being conserved.
 This is equally true when looking at the output from a numerical model such as HydroLight.
-Confusion most often arises when comparing measurements made just above and below the sea surface and observing that the measured (or predicted) radiances do not seem to "add up" correctly.
-To resolve such confusion, first note that it's the Law of Conservation of Energy, not the law of conservation of radiance or irradiance.
+Confusion most often arises when comparing measurements made just above and below the sea surface and observing that the measured (or predicted) radiances do not seem to “add up” correctly.
+To resolve such confusion, ﬁrst note that it’s the Law of Conservation of Energy, not the law of conservation of radiance or irradiance.
 We must therefore express the law of conservation of energy in terms of radiance or irradiance as appropriate to the measurements being made.

 Within the water column, if there are no internal sources such as bioluminescence or inelastic scatter contributing to the wavelength of interest, conservation of energy is expressed in terms of irradiances by Gershun’s law: